MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgTeamSchedule.md

 ### -OpenShifts
 .
-To construct, see NOTES section for OPENSHIFTS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for OPENSHIFTS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphOpenShift1[]